 Kao has worked on behalf of victims of religious freedom violations in East Asia, the Middle East, Europe and South Asia at the State Department’s Office of International Religious Freedom as well as at Becket Law.
 Before that, she worked at the United Nations and Latham and Watkins.
 Kao also taught international human rights law at George Mason University Law School as an adjunct law professor.

-She earned an A.B. degree in Near Eastern Civilizations and Languages at Harvard-Radcliffe College and a J.D. at Harvard Law School.
+Kao holds a J.D. from Harvard Law School and an A.B. degree from Harvard-Radcliffe College.
 She is a member of the Supreme Court Bar and the bar associations of California and the District of Columbia.

 She has been published in National Review, Newsweek, and has appeared on C-SPAN, Fox News, 60 Minutes Plus, EWTN, CBN, and other media outlets.